 One last note about Rhinestone Colors … Do NOT rely on printed matter, pictures, whatever to choose a specific rhinestone color.
 Photographs approximate the colors.
 The Internet cannot possible display the true color of any rhinestone.
 It is even worse with coated and effect stones as colors change dramatically with the changing angle of light hitting them.
 The colors shown on the Internet can only be worse than the original photograph, for no two monitors, screens or printers will display the same colors.
 Believe in real samples, and even then, some surprises will result, for variance in different lots, especially coated stones can be dramatic.
 Therefore, I strongly advise a sample card before jumping into the fray.

 Sample cards of the various brands will allow you to evaluate the different stones for yourself.
 They will give you a size reference as well as color choices.
-We produce, in-house, two hinged and laminated sample cards with actual stones and crystal sizes.
+We produce, in-house, a laminated sample card with actual stones and crystal sizes.
 The stones are glued to a clear PVC cover so you can place the stones over the material.
 There is no need to guess.
-One card has Swarovski and Czech Preciosa rhinestones with an assortment of selected shapes and pearls.
-The other card features our RG (Rhinestone Guy) private line of products, rhinestones and nailheads.
 If you are a professional, sample cards are a must tools for your craft or trade.

 Think carefully the make and intended use of the item or garment before making your decision on what rhinestones you will be using, for the differences can be dramatic!
 Plan on stones’ placement.
 Consider what the garment is supposed to do, and how to achieve that effect.
 There is nothing to prevent you from mixing the types of stones.
 Also consider the event, age and your budget.